 Non-modifiable risk factors - you may not have much control on the following:

 Modifiable risk factors - you can try to keep the following under control:

 Heart attack symptoms could include any of the following:

 If you experience any of these symptoms, visit Medcare for diagnostics and to identify possible heart attack causes:

-At Medcare, you can get the appropriate heart attack treatment for your condition.
+At Medcare, our cardiologist in Dubai and Sharjah can get you the appropriate heart attack treatment for your condition.
 It is imperative to restore the blood flow to the heart immediately after a heart attack.